 mandatory work registrants have a reason for failing to comply with SNAP E&T participation requirements.
 See A-302, Reasons for Good Cause, for more information.

-Mandatory work registrants can claim good cause before or after a penalty has been initiated in TWIST, as long as the penalty has not been imposed by HHSC and the 13-day Adverse Action period has not ended.
+Mandatory work registrants can claim good cause before or after a penalty has been initiated in WorkInTexas.com if the penalty has not been imposed by HHSC and the 13-day Adverse Action period has not ended.
+Boards must ensure that Workforce Solutions Office staff notes the penalty reason, such as failed to respond to outreach or failed to participate, and document in WorkInTexas.com the noncooperation date, the good cause reason, decision date, and end date.
+All good cause recipient communication and case actions must be documented in WorkInTexas.com.

 A-301.a: Good Cause Actions before a Penalty Has Been Initiated

 If—before a penalty has been initiated—a SNAP recipient claims good cause after failing to respond to outreach or failing to participate in SNAP E&T, Boards must notify HHSC of the circumstance and that the recipient is asking for good cause (see B-404.b(1) SNAP Recipient Indicates Good Cause before a Penalty).